The Ultimate Guide to Sustainable Travel

 • No Hands-On: Avoid attractions that allow you to touch or hold wild animals.
 Look for experiences that let you observe animals in their natural habitats.

-• Educate Yourself: Learn about the wildlife you will encounter, including their behaviors, needs, and the challenges they face.
+• Educate Yourself: Learn about the wildlife you will encounter, including their behaviours, needs, and the challenges they face.
 This knowledge enhances your experience and promotes respect for the animals.
 Read my post on 5 Top Tips for Navigating the Unique Australian Wild Life and Navigating Deadly Snakes Safely when Traveling in Australia.

 Verdict